kocpc/wp-content-restriction/README.md

 # WP Content Restriction
-You can use this plugin to show up notice.
+⛔ You can use this plugin to show up notice on article / page.
 Like "Cookie Notice" or "Adult Content Notice".

 ## Installation